 The Graduate School regularly reviews the record of any student who earned grades of BC, C, D, F, or Incomplete in a graduate course (300 or above), or grade of U in research credits.
 This review could result in academic probation with a hold on future enrollment or in being suspended from the Graduate School.

 Every graduate student is required to have an advisor.
+Students can be suspended from the Graduate School if they do not have an advisor.
 To ensure that students are making satisfactory progress toward a degree, the Graduate School expects them to meet with their advisor on a regular basis.
-Students can be suspended from the Graduate School if they do not have an advisor.
-An advisor is a faculty member or affiliate faculty member from the major department responsible for providing advice regarding graduate studies.
-The student's graduate program advisory committee (GPAC) also is involved in advising of the student in various stages of their studies to monitor and ensure they are making satisfactory progress toward a degree.
+An advisor is a faculty member or affiliate faculty member from the major department responsible for providing advice about the student's coursework, supervising the student's research, and acting as a mentor to the student through the student’s graduate career.

 It is expected that students will complete all degree requirements in five years.